 Liverpool

-Liverpool started the season as the outright favourites to win the Premier League, but their odds have since widened despite winning both of their opening matches.
+Liverpool started the season as the outright favourites to win the Premier League, but their odds have since lengthened.

 Manchester City

 After years of dominance, the Cityzens finally showed weakness last season, and those weaknesses were as prominent as ever in their 2-0 defeat to Tottenham in the second week of the new season.
-City looked light at the back and spineless in the middle.
+City looked light at the back and spineless in the middle, and they weren't much better in their defeat to Brighton the following week.

 Chelsea